afroditeapp/afrodite-backend/README.md

 ## Contributions

-Only bug fixes or documentation improvements are accepted at the moment.
+Bug fixes or documentation improvements are usually welcome.
+For new features, please open a new issue and ask could the new feature be accepted.
+The feature might not be accepted for example if it is considered unethical or adds too much maintenance burden.

 Contributions must have the same license as the project (dual-licensed with MIT and Apache 2.0).

+Also note that TODO comments and documentation might be outdated.

 ## License